nwtime/ntpwww/content/en/ntpfaq/NTP-s-def.md

 #### 4.1.
 Overview

-This section tries to introduce and explain the most basic features of NTP, the>Network Time Protocol.
-The discussion here will be limited to the more theroretical aspects of NTP, while the next section ([Section 5](NTP-s-algo.htm)) will go further towards real life.
+This section tries to introduce and explain the most basic features of NTP, the Network Time Protocol.
+The discussion here will be limited to the more theroretical aspects of NTP, while the [next section](/ntpfaq/ntp-s-algo) will go further towards real life.

 4.1.1.
 [What is NTP?](#what-is-ntp)
 4.1.2.
 [What is SNTP?](#what-is-sntp)